 We can’t improve our thinking if we can’t see it.
 Don’t spend too much time on the brief and obvious insights.
-Often these first thoughts represent the thinking of someone else and not our own thinking.
+Often our first thoughts represent the thinking of someone else and not our own thinking.

 Any decision you’re journaling is inherently complex and may involve non-linear systems.
 In such a world, small effects can cause disproportionate responses whereas bigger ones might have no impact.
 Remember that causality is complex, especially in complex domains.

 Two common ways people wiggle out of their own decisions are hindsight bias and jargon.